paulelliott/fabrication-site/views/_content.markdown

     Fabricate.build(:company, :name => "Hashrocket")

 You can also fabricate the object as an attribute hash instead of an actual instance.
 This is useful for controller or API testing where the receiver wants a hash representation of the object.
-If you have activesupport it will be a HashWithIndifferentAccess, otherwise it will be a regular Ruby Hash.
+If you have ActiveSupport it will be a HashWithIndifferentAccess, otherwise it will be a regular Ruby hash.

     Fabricate.attributes_for(:company)